OccupationalTherapy.com Phone: 866-782-9924

 The most common type of gear used in robots today is harmonic drives.
 These allow for smoother and more functional movement, allowing robots to perform tasks with greater fluidity and precision.
 Harmonic drives have significantly enhanced the performance of modern rehabilitation robots, making them more effective in facilitating therapeutic exercises.

 The next type of mechanism is cable-driven systems.
 When we think about cables, we should imagine a pulley system.
-In these systems, the cables act in a push-and-pull manner, creating very smooth movements.
+In these systems, the cables act push-and-pull, creating very smooth movements.
 Unlike gear-driven systems, cable-driven robots do not have motors or gears; instead, they rely entirely on pulley motion.
 This design results in exceptionally smooth and fluid movements, almost like floating on a cloud.

 Cable-driven systems offer robust movement with minimal backlash and less noise.
 They provide a calm and smooth motion, which feels more natural and human-like.
 Just as our arms move freely and fluidly, cable-driven systems mimic this kind of natural movement, making them highly effective for rehabilitation tasks that require gentle and precise control.